 Brooklyn, Pretoria Gauteng

 You can view all requirements and download the application form here.

 You may view the latest requirements regarding tourist visas for South Africans on the Croatian government’s web site here.

-There are also requirements for South African citizens to enter Croatia due to the pandemic.
+There are also requirements for South African citizens to enter Croatia.
 You can find the latest rules here.

 There are many options for South Africans to stay in Croatia long term.
 This guide will cover all of your options for residency as well as what is required of you as a South African citizen.

 Before we get started, we need to go over some terms.
 Croatia divvies up citizens into 3 groups: Croatian